dsnet/mario-doorbell/README.md

 The door ringer is built on a PIC16F687 microcontroller connected to a MCP4822 DAC and a 25LC1024 EEPROM.
-When the MCU receives a signal over UART from the button, it will play the sound clip by reading sample bytes out of the EEPROM chip and feed it into the DAC chip.
+When the MCU receives a signal over UART from the button, it will play the requested sound clip by reading sample bytes out of the EEPROM chip via a SPI bus and and feed the data into the DAC chip.
 The door ringer does not have any speakers, so it is necessary to plug an external speaker into the audio jack port on the circuit board.

 ## File Structure ##